-Karl Kullmann is a landscape architect, urban designer and assistant professor at the College of Environmental Design, University of California, Berkeley, where he teaches studios in landscape architecture and urban design, and courses in landscape theory and digital delineation.
-Kullmann’s scholarship and creative work explores the urban agency of the designed and discovered landscape.
-Kullmann has published widely on this subject through diverse lenses, including urban decline, green infrastructure, wasteland sites, representation, urban topography, and resituating the public garden within contemporary urbanism.
-Articles on these topics are published in Architectural Theory Review, Journal of Urban Design, Journal of Urbanism, Journal of Landscape Architecture, Landscape Journal, Studies in the History of Gardens and Designed Landscapes, Landscape Architecture Magazine, and Topos.
-This research is also actively tested through Kullmann’s Berkeley-based design practice, which includes built urban landscape projects in China, Australia and Germany, and numerous design competition prizes and exhibitions.
+Karl Kullmann is a landscape architect, urban designer and Associate Professor at the College of Environmental Design, University of California, Berkeley, where he teaches design studios in landscape architecture and urban design, and courses in landscape theory and digital modeling and visualization.
+Karl’s scholarship and creative work currently explores the cultural agency of topographically complex landscapes in the context of landscape and urban design.
+Karl has published widely on this subject through diverse lenses, including urban topography, green infrastructure, urban wastelands, public gardens, urban decline, spatial orientation and disorientation, design modeling and visualization, mapping and datascaping.

 Research Expertise and Interest